akxen/dispatch-api-docs/website/docs/tutorials/scenario-analysis-heatmap.md

 ## Summary
-The NEMDE API allows users to explore relationships between the joint interaction of system parameters and system variables.
+The Dispatch API allows users to explore relationships between the joint interaction of system parameters and system variables.
 When two system parameters are examined heatmaps can be used to visualise results in three dimensions.
-This type of scenario analysis can easily be extended to different system parameters and variables, demonstrating the flexibility provided by the NEMDE API when exploring the likely solution space of dispatch outcomes.
+This type of scenario analysis can easily be extended to different system parameters and variables, demonstrating the flexibility provided by the Dispatch API when exploring the likely solution space of dispatch outcomes.